Sure Dividend

 Dividend Aristocrats In Focus: Caterpillar Inc.

-Each year, we individually review each of the Dividend Aristocrats, a group of 65 stocks in the S&P 500 Index that has raised their dividends for at least 25 consecutive years.
+Each year, we individually review each of the Dividend Aristocrats, a group of 69 stocks in the S&P 500 Index that have raised their dividends for at least 25 consecutive years.

 To make it on the list of Dividend Aristocrats, a company must possess a profitable business model with a valuable brand, global competitive advantages, and the ability to withstand recessions.
 This is why Dividend Aristocrats can continue raising dividends in difficult years.